 What kind of education is required for a job like yours?

 A college degree is needed to start most careers with Utah State Parks.
 Whether you work at a museum, park, or administrative office, the required experience and background varies.

 What would you suggest to people considering a career in state parks?

 If you love the outdoors, enjoy working with people, and care about protecting wild and historic places, a park career may be right for you.
 If you'd like to find out, come and work with us!
 Apply for a seasonal position during the summer, or volunteer at a park near you.
 There are 43 Utah state parks to visit and explore, and each one is unique.

-Why did you become an assistant manager?
+Why did you become a park manager?